ARCLabUNO/arclabwebsite/content/training-modules/_index.md

 view: 1
 ---

-Training Modules are short, focused modules on corrections-related concepts, tools, and decision-making in practice.
+Training Modules are short, focused modules that explain how commonly used tools and concepts actually work in practice.

-They are designed for practitioners, students, and instructors who want clear, concrete explanations of how these tools work and how to interpret them.
+They are designed for practitioners, students, and instructors working in corrections and criminal justice—people who need to interpret results, not just produce them.

 {{< training-module-cards >}}